TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-We can print all the commands available running `HELP`:
+We can display all available commands by running `HELP`:

 <br />